Topological Feature Vectors for Chatter Detection in Turning Processes: Conclusion

-In two out of the three cases where either WPT or EEMD yielded the best accuracies, we note that the corresponding error bars enclose the results obtained from TDA-based methods.
-Specifically, Table~\ref{tab:featurization_results} shows that for the $5.08$ cm (2 inch) case, persistence landscapes, template functions and Carlsson coordinates yield accuracies that are off by $2\%$, $5\%$, and $5.5\%$, respectively, from the WPT result.
-Similarly, for the $11.43$ cm ($4.5$ inch) case, template functions and persistence paths are within $1\%$ and $10\%$ of the EEMD result.
-For the $8.89$ cm ($3.5$ inch) stickout case, Carlsson coordinates yield the highest accuracy scoring $93\%$ with tight error bounds that do not enclose the EEMD accuracy of $90.7\%$.
-Table \ref{tab:featurization_results} also shows that WPT yields an accuracy of $100\%$ (with a standard deviation of zero) for the $6.35$ cm ($2.5$ inch) stickout case; however, as pointed out in Section \ref{sec:results} and Table~\ref{tab:chatter_case_number}, the size of the test set for this cutting configuration is too small which casts some doubts about the robustness of this result.
+Tables~\ref{tab:featurization_results} summarizes the classification accuracy of all the TDA-based tools as well as their WPT and EEMD counterparts.
+In terms of the classification accuracy across the different cutting configurations we note the Carlsson coordinates and persistence landscapes approaches yield the best accuracies for two cases, and the former has the smallest runtime in comparison to the other TDA tools.
+On the other hand, in remaining cases, WPT yielded the best accuracies.
+Table \ref{tab:featurization_results} shows that WPT yields an accuracy of $100\%$ (with a standard deviation of zero) for the $6.35$ cm ($2.5$ inch) overhang case; however, as pointed out in Section \ref{sec:results} and Table~\ref{tab:chatter_case_number}, the size of the test set for this cutting configuration is too small which casts some doubts about the robustness of this result.
 Nevertheless, for this case both template functions and Carlsson coordinates still yield at least $86\%$ classification accuracy.

-As for runtime comparisons, Table~\ref{tab:time_comparison} shows that WPT is the fastest followed by EEMD; however, the reported time for these two methods does not include the substantial time involved in identifying and extracting the informative packets in WPT and the informative IMFs in EEMD.
-The TDA approach completely bypasses this step, and so there is no overhead that needs to be added to the runtime of these methods.
-Out of all the TDA methods, Carlsson coordinates and template functions are the fastest, followed by followed by, in ascending order, persistence images, persistence landscapes, persistence paths, and kernel methods.
-Note that these runtimes do not involve any parallel computing or optimization, which we anticipate will dramatically decrease the runtime especially for the kernel method.
+Specifically, Table~\ref{tab:featurization_results} shows that for the $6.35$ cm (2.5 inch) case, persistence landscapes, and Carlsson coordinates yield accuracies that are off by $13.7\%$, and $10.7\%$, respectively, from the WPT result.
+Similarly, for the $11.43$ cm ($4.5$ inch) case, Carlsson Coordinates and persistence images are within $13.3\%$ and $13\%$ of the EEMD result.
+For the 5.08 cm (2 inch) and $8.89$ cm ($3.5$ inch) overhang case, persistence landscapes and Carlsson coordinates yield the highest accuracy scoring $96.8\%$ and $95.7\%$, respectively, with tight error bounds that do not enclose the WPT accuracies.